 The Womanizer Enhance can also be pretty loud at the higher levels, particularly if you have the suction and vibrations going at the same time.

-Womanizer Enhance: Verdict
+Womanizer Enhance Review: Verdict

 Whether the Enhance is the best Womanizer product yet will be a matter of opinion and personal preference.
 But for me at least, it’s definitely in the top five and possibly the top three.
 Yes, the vibrations really do enhance (see what I did there?) the experience that much.